HabitatFramework/TechnicalGuide/access/access.rst

 		ODBC Setup Summary dialog

 7. If you didn't enter the server and database names earlier you will be prompted for them now.
-Enter a description for the data source and then from the list choose which server you want to connect to (if the server doesn't appear in the list then manually type the server name it into the Server field).
+Enter a description for the data source and then from the list choose which server you want to connect to (see :ref:`figALSSD` for example).
 Then click :guilabel:`Next`.

 	.. _figALSSD: